New blog: Release of the 3rd Cigarette Tax Scorecard. Read more.

 How tobacco products are taxed and the frequency with which tobacco taxes are increased are important considerations in maximizing the effectiveness of higher taxes in reducing tobacco use and generating new tax revenue.
 Experiences in numerous countries have led to the development of several best practices in tobacco taxation that are reflected in the Guidelines for the Implementation of Article 6 of the WHO Framework Convention on Tobacco Control, which calls on governments to implement price and tax measures to reduce tobacco use.
 Tobacco tax systems should be simple and emphasize taxes based on quantity rather than price to ease tax administration, reduce tax avoidance, and minimize switching down to cheaper brands in response to tax increases.
 Taxes should also be high enough to make tobacco products costly and account for a large share of retail prices so that governments receive most of the revenue from tobacco product sales.
 Taxes should be increased frequently and by enough to offset inflation and income growth to reduce the affordability of tobacco products.
 Finally, taxes should be comparable across products to minimize substitution between products in response to tax increases.

 Unfortunately, effective tobacco taxes are the least adopted tobacco control measure globally .
 The Tobacconomics Cigarette Tax Scorecard demonstrates that governments have considerable room for raising taxes and strengthening tobacco tax systems.
 The Scorecard uses a five-point scale to assess four key dimensions of countries’ cigarette taxes: cigarette price, the share of cigarette taxes in retail price, tax-driven changes in cigarette affordability over time, and cigarette tax structure, with each country’s overall score an average of the four components.
-In 2020, the global average total score was 2.28, less than half of the maximum five points, with only eight countries receiving a score of four or higher.
-There has been limited progress over time, with the average score rising from 1.93 in 2014 and only modest improvement in the components of the overall score.
+In 2022, the global average total score was only 1.99, less than half of the maximum five points, with only two countries receiving a score of four or higher.
+This shows a reversal of the progress made from 2014 and 2020, when the average overall score increased from 1.89 to 2.25, respectively.

 The lack of progress on tobacco taxation is partly due to the misleading arguments made by the tobacco industry and its allies in opposition to higher taxes.
 Particularly prominent is the argument that higher tobacco taxes will cause increases in cigarette smuggling, which would negate the positive public health and revenue impacts of tax increases.
 Numerous independent studies have shown that these claims are greatly exaggerated and that governments can raise taxes, reduce tobacco use, generate new tax revenues, and control illicit trade in tobacco products all at the same time.
 In fact, while implementing one of the most sustained sets of tax increases globally in recent years that has driven down not only cigarette consumption, the tax authorities also successfully managed to reduce illicit trade through thoughtful tax administration and enforcement.
 The Protocol to Eliminate Illicit Trade in Tobacco Products provides a strong framework for combatting smuggling, calling for parties to implement proven strategies for strengthening tax administration, enhancing enforcement activities, increasing penalties, and promoting international cooperation, all of which are only modest investments for rich rewards.